FRANKXYH2001/Algorithm-Storm_CSU/README.md

 # Algorithm-Storm_CSU
-This is the test verision of the coding demo of CSU Algorithm Storm
+This is the test version of coding demo of CSU Algorithm Storm